Healthy Homes Assessment Poukawa

 Healthy homes are important

-Around 1 in 3 households homes in New Zealand and Poukawa, and research indicates that rental homes are more likely to be older, colder, have less effective heating, and generally tend to be lower quality than homes that are owned by the owner.
+A majority of households rent in New Zealand and Poukawa, and research suggests that rental houses are likely to be colder, older and have less effective heating, and generally tend to be lower quality than owner occupied properties.

-The improvement in the quality of Poukawa rental property can help tenants enjoy better mental and physical health, and lessen the interruption to learning, work and daily life because of health issues.
-Your investment is also secured from mildew, mould and damp-related damage, which results in lower maintenance costs in the long run.
+The improvement in the quality of Poukawa rental property can help tenants enjoy better mental and physical health and reduce the interruption to learning, work and living because of illnesses.
+Your investment will be secured from mildew, mould and damp-related damage, which results in lower maintenance costs in the long run.

-The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, and Draught Control for Poukawa rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well Draught-stopping for Poukawa rental properties.

-Contact us now to discuss getting a Poukawa Healthy Home assessment on your rental property now.
+Get started now and contact us about the Poukawa Healthy Home assessment on your rental property today.

 healthy homes assessment compliance